Let's get physical

 • “Yes, you do deserve a little treat,” read one New York Times headline on how people are coping with the existential problems of the pandemic.
 From long midday walks to big-ticket luxury item purchases, enjoyment, it seems, has reached peak urgency.
 Trend reports on spending habits reflect this psychological shift, and may explain why luxury sales around the world are surging higher than pre-pandemic levels, according to Reuters.
 Retail therapy definitely won’t solve our problems, but that won’t stop people from trying to chase the nice feelings in-person shopping produces.

 • Similarly, music festivals and experiential events are back with a vengeance.
 Coachella made a splash of a comeback last weekend, attracting 250,000 flower-crowned fans, according to the Guardian and a lift in fashion sales to boot, particularly in the fast-fashion segment (tut, tut), reports Business of Fashion.
 Buzzy DTC brands Parade and Recess experimented with in-person marketing events this year, signaling a return to experiential for small biz.
-The Recess popup in New York’s Nolita neighborhood featured cans of the brand’s CBD-infused sparkling water as well as zines titled “The Recess Guide to Re-Entering Society.”
+The Recess popup in New York’s Nolita neighbourhood featured cans of the brand’s CBD-infused sparkling water as well as zines titled “The Recess Guide to Re-Entering Society.”
 “Everything we try and do is designed to bridge both digital and physical,” Recess founder and CEO Ben Witte told Morning Brew.
 “And I think that was a great manifestation of that, and created a good amount of buzz and earned media, and allowed us to gauge and sample with our core customer base in New York.”

 • If you’re London-based and looking to get your treat on, consider having some champagne with your eggs.
 The Sunny Side Café just launched at our centrally located Greek Street space, and is open for indulgence.
-The concept was developed in partnership with Veuve Clicquot, purveyors of your favorite finest bubbly, and is an ode to the cultural institution that is the greasy spoon cafè — only way more decadent.
+The concept was developed in partnership with Veuve Clicquot, purveyors of your favourite finest bubbly, and is an ode to the cultural institution that is the greasy spoon cafè — only way more decadent.
 Because the end of the world warrants a toast, don’t you think?

 So pack away your winter coats and VR headsets because springtime — the season of birds and bees and corporeality— is officially here.